gruntwork-io/docs/_docs-sources/foundations/landing-zone/index.md

 1. Define a customized account baseline unique to your organization
 1. Enable AWS account baselines to stay up to date automatically using [Patcher](./patcher)

-## Greenfield vs. Brownfield
+## Greenfield vs. brownfield

 Gruntwork Landing Zone is optimized for situations where you are creating a "new world" infrastructure.
-Once your new world is stable, you can then import existing AWS accounts into Gruntwork Landing Zone.
+Once your new world is stable, you can then import existing AWS accounts into Gruntwork Landing Zone, and migrate existing resources as needed.

-While it possible to migrate an existing Control Tower deployment into Gruntwork Landing Zone, we do not yet have a defined process for this and do not currently recommend this.
-Of course, you are free to use other Gruntwork DevOps components along with your existig Landing Zone solution.
+While it possible to migrate an existing Control Tower deployment into Gruntwork Landing Zone, we have not yet defined a formal process for this and we do not currently recommend this.
+That being said, other Gruntwork DevOps components can still be installed alongside your existing non-Gruntwork Landing Zone solution.